-6.1.1 Kurento Java Tutorial - Hello World
+7.1.1 Kurento Java Tutorial - Hello World

 This web application has been designed to introduce the principles of programming with Kurento for Java developers.
 It consists of a WebRTC video communication in mirror (loopback).
 This tutorial assumes you have basic knowledge of Java, JavaScript, HTML and WebRTC.
-We also recommend reading the section About Kurento and WebRTC before starting this tutorial.
+We also recommend reading Introduction to Kurento before starting this tutorial.